restorando/angular-pickadate/README.md

 Pickadate uses angular `$locale` module.
 If you want to have the calendar in any other language, please include the corresponding AngularJS i18n files.
 You can get them here: [http://code.angularjs.org/1.2.0-rc.2/i18n/](http://code.angularjs.org/1.2.0-rc.2/i18n/)

+### Future development

+Currently `pickadate` only works as an inline datepicker, but would like it to make it work in any text input as an overlay like the `jquery-ui` one.
+Will be happy to merge your pull requests.

 ## License

 Copyright (c) 2013 Restorando